Anglican Marian theology: Joint Anglican-Roman Catholic document

 To encourage ecumenical cooperation despite differences over other matters, the Roman Catholic and Anglican churches issued a joint statement, "Mary: Grace and Hope in Christ" (also known as the Seattle Statement) on the role of the Virgin Mary in Christianity.
 The document was released May 16, 2005 in Seattle, Washington, by Alexander Brunett, the local Catholic Archbishop, and Peter Carnley, Anglican Archbishop of Perth, Western Australia, co-chairmen of the Anglican-Roman Catholic International Commission (ARCIC).

 Much has been made of the difference between the Mariology of Anglicans and that of Roman Catholics.
 Because Anglicanism does not have an official view about these doctrines, it can be difficult to say with precision what Anglicans believe.
 The description here attempts to sketch out the areas where Anglicans are in agreement that there is no official binding doctrine.

 Roman Catholic Mariology contends that a veneration (hyperdulia) should be given to Mary that is higher than the dulia given to the other saints.
 Eastern Orthodox theology and practice endorses very similar views.
 Worship (latria) is properly given only to God.
-While Anglicans can agree that God alone is to be worshipped, many do not agree that Mary should receive a degree of veneration above the other saints; she is simply the greatest of all the saints, and she should be venerated as such.
+Anglicans agree that God alone is to be worshipped, additionally Mary is affirmed as the greatest of all the saints, and she should be venerated as such.

 Anglicanism also does not accept the doctrines of the Assumption or the Immaculate Conception as binding, though some Anglicans consider these to be pious devotions.
 For example, the former Bishop of Chester, John Pearson, called Mary "a most pure immaculate Virgin".
 Even so, they are not held to the particular forms used by the Roman Catholic Church to define them.
-Some agree with the Eastern Orthodox rejection of the Immaculate Conception, while agreeing that Mary was without actual sin during her life.
+Many agree with the Eastern Orthodox rejection of the Immaculate Conception, while agreeing that Mary was without actual sin during her life.
 Many also are more in agreement with the Dormition of Mary as understood by the Orthodox.